dominickjay/dominickjay.com/src/content/writing/@scope.md

 <div class="blockquote-container">

 > At-rules are CSS statements that instruct CSS how to behave.
-They begin with an at-sign, @ (U+0040 COMMERCIAL AT), followed by an identifier.
-They include everything from the at-keyword up to the next semicolon, ; (U+003B SEMICOLON), or the next CSS block, whichever comes first.
+They begin with an at-sign, @, followed by an identifier.
+They include everything from the at-keyword up to the next semicolon, ; , or the next CSS block, whichever comes first.
 > Mozilla

 </div>